 No. The City of Sammamish intersection cameras do not record.
 Video is not available for collision investigations or for contesting citations.

 The City is not allowed to provide lists of individuals for commercial purposes per RCW 42.56.070(8).

 There is no charge for requesting or inspecting a public record.
-However, fees may be charged for the following at your request:
+However, fees may be charged for the following:

 Please view the Sammamish Public Records Act Rules.

 The City Clerk is the local official who administers democratic processes such as access to city records and all legislative actions ensuring transparency to the public.
 The Sammamish City Clerk is the City’s Public Records Officer.
-It is the role of this office to assure the City is in compliance with the Public Records Act and the City's Public Records Act Rules.
-The City Clerk acts as a compliance officer for federal, state, and local statutes, manages public inquiries and relationships, and arranges for ceremonial and official functions.
+It is the role of this office to ensure that the City is in compliance with the Public Records Act and the City's Public Records Act Rules.
+The City Clerk acts as a compliance officer for federal, state, and local statutes, assists with managing public inquiries and relationships, and arranges for ceremonial and official functions.